The restaurants worth the trip in San Sebastián. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Fermin Calbeton (formerly Casa Tiburcio) ★ 4.2

-Casa Tiburcio on Fermin Calbeton in San Sebastian, rebranded Fermin Calbeton under Grupo Garrancho in 2022, runs traditional Basque counter cooking with a coal brasa at the back.
+Casa Tiburcio on Fermin Calbeton in San Sebastian, rebranded Fermin Calbeton under Grupo Garrancho in 2022, runs traditional Basque counter cooking.

 Signature: Callos y morros, Brasa de carne, Pintxos tradicionales